hngo4619/cos-postgresql/README.md

 #### Runtime for inserting 10,000 rows with 43 columns: 1.389s

 ## Python (Python3)

 The Python script will take a CSV file, parse it, and then upload the data to a PostgreSQL table.
 You can provide it with a CSV file locally or stored on AWS S3.
 The local file takes precedence.
 When uploading to a PostgreSQL table, the table will be created based on the values provided in the ini file if the table does not already exist.

-To get started, create a new file called `database.ini` and copy the contents of `sample.ini` into it.
+To get started, create a new file called `import-database.ini` and copy the contents of `sample.ini` into it.
 Then, fill out the variables within for each section.

 ### Variables